Geocode and symbolize campaign contributions

 - On the Settings (light) toolbar, click Styles.

-- Click the 2018 Population Density attribute, search for and choose 2018 Median Household Income (Esri) and click Replace.
+- Click the 2018 Population Density attribute, search for and choose 2018 Median Household Income (Esri).

 - Under Pick a style, choose Counts and Amounts (color), and click Style options.

-- Click the color ramp under Symbol style, and in the Symbol style window, for Color ramps, choose Blue 10.
+- Click the color ramp under Symbol style, and in the Symbol style window, for Fill color, choose Blue 10.

 The map style updates to show the areas with lower median household incomes in tan and higher household incomes in blue.
 The histogram indicates that the average value of all the census tracts in the city is $48,752.
 To make the map more informative relative to the national median household income and poverty line, you'll adjust the class breaks to better understand the median income levels in the city.